- What is the NMR?

 So what results can an NMR check give?

-There are two possible results: No discrepancy found, or possible discrepancy.
+There are two main results: No discrepancy found, or possible discrepancy.
 When the result is no discrepancy this means the NMR does not have higher previous readings for the vehicle.
 Where the result is possible discrepancy this means the NMR has higher previous readings.

 All mileages are inputted manually by various sources in Ireland and the UK.
 As these mileages are manually inputted, errors can be made.
 That is why it is important to contact Cartell when a possible mileage discrepancy shows on your report.
 The main reason that a vehicle may show a possible discrepancy is because the mileage was entered in miles instead of kilometers.
 In 2005, all new vehicles in Ireland were changed to kilometers only.
 Another reason is when an extra digit is typed in by mistake.
 For example, a dealer could enter 543,788 kms instead of 54,378 km meaning that when it’s checked again it will show up with a possible mileage discrepancy.
 Because of these reasons we always recommend that you contact Cartell.
 Sometimes it appears that a vehicles odometer may have been deliberately altered to show a lower mileage reading.
 If this happens it is important for you NOT to disclose this information to the seller.
 Accusations against sellers in this regard can cause problems.
 Cartell is there to assist you by bringing together a substantial database of mileages but we are not here to pass judgment.